 CODE OF ETHICS AND BUSINESS CONDUCT

-helps maintain the standards of business conduct for Goldstone Teleservices Limited
+maintain the standards of business conduct for Olectra Greentech Limited (Formerly,

-Corporate Governance and best management practices being followed globally besides
+Governance and best management practices being followed globally besides complying the

-complying the needs of law of land.
-The purpose of the code is to deter wrong doing
+needs of law of land.
+The purpose of the code is to deter wrong doing and promote ethical

 The Code of Ethics and Business Conduct of the Company is based on the following